 - IRON OXIDE: Chronic inhalation of excessive concentrations of iron oxide fumes or dusts may result in the development of a benign pneumoconiosis, called siderosis, which is observable as an X-ray change.
 No physical impairment of lung function has been associated with siderosis.
 Inhalation of excessive concentrations of ferric oxide may enhance the risk of lung cancer development in workers exposed to pulmonary carcinogens.
-Iron oxide is listed as a Group 3 (not classifiable) carcinogen by IARC (The International Agency for Research on Cancer). - ALUMINUM: Aluminum dusts/fines are a low health risk by inhalation and should be treated as a nuisance dust.
-Aluminum dust is a respiratory and eye irritant. - CARBON: Chronic inhalation of high concentrations to carbon may cause pulmonary disorders. - CHROMIUM: The health hazards associated with exposure to chromium are dependent upon its oxidation state.
+Iron oxide is listed as a Group 3 (not classifiable) carcinogen by IARC (the International Agency for Research on Cancer). - ALUMINUM: Aluminum dusts/fines are a low health risk by inhalation and should be treated as a nuisance dust.
+Aluminum dust is a respiratory and eye irritant. - CARBON: Chronic inhalation of high concentrations of carbon may cause pulmonary disorders. - CHROMIUM: The health hazards associated with exposure to chromium are dependent upon its oxidation state.
 The metal form (chromium as it exists in this product) is of very low toxicity.
 The hexavalent form is very toxic.
 Repeated or prolonged exposure to hexavalent chromium compounds may cause respiratory irritation, nosebleed, ulceration and perforation of the nasal septum.
 Industrial exposure to certain forms of hexavalent chromium has been related to an increased incidence of cancer.
-The National Toxicology Program (NTP) Fourth Annual report on Carcinogens cites "certain Chromium compounds" as human carcinogens.
-ACGIH has reviewed the toxicity data and concluded that chromium metal is not classifiable as a human carcinogen. - COPPER: Inhalation of high concentrations of freshly formed oxide fumes and dusts of copper can cause metal fume fever.
+The NTP's (National Toxicology Program's) Fourth Annual Report on Carcinogens cites "certain Chromium compounds" as human carcinogens.
+ACGIH has reviewed the toxicity data and concluded that chromium metal is not classifiable as a human carcinogen. - COPPER: Inhalation of high concentrations of freshly formed oxide fumes and dusts of copper can cause "metal fume fever".
 Chronic inhalation of copper dust has caused, in animals, hemolysis of the red blood cells, deposition of hemofuscin in the liver and pancreas, injury to lung cells and gastrointestinal symptoms. - MANGANESE: Chronic exposure to high concentrations of manganese fumes and dusts may adversely affect the central nervous system with symptoms including languor, sleepiness, weakness, emotional disturbances, spastic gait, mask-like facial expression and paralysis.
-Animal studies indicate that manganese exposure may increase susceptibility to bacterial and viral infections. - NICKEL: Exposure to nickel dusts and fumes can cause sensitization dermatitis, respiratory irritation, asthma, pulmonary fibrosis, edema and may cause nasal or lung cancer in humans.
-IARC lists nickel and certain nickel compounds as Group 2B carcinogens (sufficient animal data).
-ACGIH 2009 TLVs® and BEIs® lists insoluble nickel compounds as confirmed human carcinogens. - PHOSPHOROUS: Inhalation of phosphorous oxides may cause respiratory irritation. - SILICON: Silicon dusts are a low health risk by inhalation and should be treated as a nuisance dust.
-Eye contact with pure material can cause particulate irritation.
-Skin contact with silicon dusts may cause physical abrasion. - ZINC: Welding and burning on zinc-coated steel has been implicated in cases of metal fume fever.
-Latent liver dysfunction and gastrointestinal disturbances with pressure in the stomach region, nausea, and weakness have been reported from repeated inhalation zinc oxide.
-Repeated or prolonged skin contact to zinc oxide, coupled with poor personal hygiene, may result in "oxide pox" due to clogging of sebaceous glands.
-"Oxide pox", especially localized to moist areas, is characterized by small red, hard projecting papules with a central white plug, which develops into a pustule with intense itching.
-The lesions usually clear within 7-10 days.
-Repeated or prolonged eye contact with zinc oxide fume may produce conjunctivitis.
+Animal studies indicate that manganese exposure may increase susceptibility to bacterial and viral infections. - MOLYBDENUM: Certain handling operations, such as burning and welding, may generate both insoluble molybdenum compounds (metal and molybdenum dioxide) and soluble molybdenum compounds (molybdenum trioxide).
+Molybdenum compounds generally exhibit a low order of toxicity with the trioxide being more toxic.
+However, some reports indicate that the dust of the molybdenum metal, molybdenum dioxide and molybdenum trioxide may cause eye, skin, nose, and throat irritation in animals.